Eindhoven: 16th–18th centuries

 The reconstruction of Eindhoven was finished in 1502, with a stronger rampart and a new castle.
-However, in 1543 it fell again, its defense works having been neglected due to poverty.
+However, in 1543 it fell again, its defence works having been neglected due to poverty.

 A big fire in 1554 destroyed 75% of the houses but by 1560 these had been rebuilt with the help of William I of Orange.
 During the Dutch Revolt, Eindhoven changed hands between the Dutch and the Spanish several times during which it was burned down by renegade Spanish soldiers, until finally in 1583 it was captured once more by Spanish troops and its city walls were demolished.

 Eindhoven did not become part of the Netherlands until 1629.
 During the French occupation, Eindhoven suffered again with many of its houses destroyed by the invading forces.
 Eindhoven remained a minor city after that until the start of the Industrial Revolution.

 19th century

 The Industrial Revolution of the 19th century provided a major growth impulse.
 Canals, roads and railroads were constructed.
 Eindhoven was connected to the major Zuid-Willemsvaart canal through the Eindhovens Kanaal branch in 1843 and was connected by rail to Tilburg, 's-Hertogenbosch, Venlo and Belgium between 1866 and 1870.
 Industrial activities initially centred around tobacco and textiles and boomed with the rise of lighting and electronics giant Philips, which was founded as a light bulb manufacturing company in Eindhoven in 1891.

 Industrialisation brought population growth to Eindhoven.
 On the establishment of the Kingdom of the Netherlands in 1815, Eindhoven had 2,310 inhabitants.